sleeptoken/zettelkasten/Remote Thought/SSL Interception.md

 emulator-5556    device product:..:..:..:2
 ```

-And if we did everything right,

-04:23

-we can have a look at bur rún, translate, enter some text, and the API requests will show up.
-In the HDP history,

-04:30

-we just successfully performed SSL interception on a Google app that only trusts system certificates.
-Now before we move on, just a few words on

-04:39

-this specific example.
-If you look closely in the HDP log, then you can see that the API requests contain an API key.
+ just a few words on this specific example.
+If you look closely in the HTTP log, then you can see that the API requests contain an API key.

-04:48

 This API key is necessary to be able to use the translate.
 API Google offers an official way how you can use Google translate with your own API key.
+ we can't possibly abuse the use of this API key as google regularly blocks API keys that have suspicious activity, and rotates new keys.

 ### References
 [Installing Certificate in User Store (hextree.io)](https://app.hextree.io/courses/network-interception/ssl-interception/installing-certificate-in-user-store)